New to Bounty?

 Egg yolks are one of the highest natural food sources of vitamin D. An average serve of two eggs has 82% of the daily recommended vitamin D intake for adults making it the easiest way to top your body up.

-There are vitamin D receptors on your immune cells, so we know vitamin D can regulate the immune system.
+There are vitamin D receptors on your immune cells, so we know it can regulate the immune system.
 A lack of vitamin D increases susceptibility to infection and having sufficient vitamin D has been shown to reduce the ‘cytokine storm’ of inflammation, lessoning the severity of the disease.

 It’s important to understand several vitamins and minerals are essential for a healthy immune system and while that may not necessarily prevent you from catching a cold, it may reduce the severity and duration of your illness.